-While the nature of our business and manufacturing processes requires large amounts of energy, we remain committed to implementing innovative solutions to maximize our energy efficiency and reduce our GHG emissions.
+While the nature of our business and manufacturing processes requires large amounts of energy, we remain committed to implementing innovative solutions to maximize our energy efficiency and reduce our greenhouse gas (GHG) emissions.

 Since 2005, Eastman has participated in the European Union’s Emission Trading System (ETS).
 Through this program, we have bought and sold emissions credits and implemented numerous energy efficiency projects, which have helped reduce our overall emissions.

-Eastman, along with 10,000 other U.S. facilities, has submitted its annual report of greenhouse gas emissions in compliance with EPA’s mandatory GHG reporting rule.
+Eastman, along with 10,000 other U.S. facilities, has submitted its annual report of GHG emissions in compliance with EPA’s mandatory GHG reporting rule.

 Over the last five years, we have converted six boilers at our domestic sites from oil and coal to natural gas and propane combustion.
 We plan to convert more boilers over the next few years.
 The conversion from coal to natural gas will enhance our emission reduction efforts and help us attain our goals.